startup founder with short hair and a striped shirt looking at a pin board with several elements of product strategy

 Product strategy should not end with launch.
 It should consider how the business will update and maintain the product and support its customers.
 It should have a framework for managing these and the resources the company will need for it.

-A good product strategy begins with a good vision; a great one starts with a great understanding of your audience.
+A successful product strategy starts with a clear vision and, more importantly, a deep understanding of your audience.

 There are plenty of product strategy templates and guides out there, but before you start filling them up, gain clarity on your audience.